On the Dynamics of Point Vortices with Positive Intensities collapsing with the boundary: Presentation of the point-vortex model

 \subsection{Point-vortex dynamics in the whole plane}

 Let us quickly recall some important facts about the point-vortex dynamics and collisions in the whole plane.

-The point-vortex dynamics (also known as the \emph{Kirchhoff-Routh} equations) in the context of the Euler equations comes from computing formally the velocity field generated by a sum of Dirac masses of vorticity, by removing the singular self interaction.
+The point-vortex dynamics (also known as the \emph{Kirchhoff-Routh} equations) in the context of the Euler equations comes from computing formally the velocity field generated by a sum of Dirac masses of vorticity, by removing the singular self-interaction.
 The expression of the dynamics obtained when $\Omega=\R^2$ is given by~\eqref{eq:SPV_plan}.

 One of the main properties of the point-vortex system is its Hamiltonian formulation.
 With the notation $X = (x_1,\ldots,x_N)$, we introduce the following Hamiltonian for the dynamics in the plane

 It is a direct computation to check that the following Hamiltonian formulation holds: